DIY lawn mowing

 What safety precautions should I take when mowing?

-Always wear closed-toe shoes, eye protection, and ear protection when operating a lawn mower.
-Keep children and pets away from the mowing area, and never mow on wet or slippery grass.
+Always wear sturdy shoes, eye protection, and hearing protection when operating a lawn mower.
+Keep children and pets away from the mowing area.

 Connect with certified professionals in your area